scottyschup/ruby-curriculum/oo-design/decomposition.md

 ## Choosing the right level of granularity
 We've said that we should "look for the nouns" when deciding what classes to define.
 But how do we choose the nouns?
-In our Shark/Minnow problem, why is `Shark` and `Minnow` the right level of granularity, and not an `Aquarium` class that is responsible for modeling both sharks and fishes?
+In our Shark/Minnow problem, why are `Shark` and `Minnow` the right level of granularity, and not an `Aquarium` class that is responsible for modeling both sharks and fishes?